Mansi-Dabriwal/health-advice-chatbot/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Contact
-For any questions or support, please open an issue in the repository or contact the project maintainer at your-email@example.com.
+For any questions or support, please open an issue in the repository or contact the project maintainer at dabriwal.m@northeastern.edu